A. Grant Transfers FROM Duke

 - If F&A rate (indirect cost) transferring in is higher than Duke rate, please utilize the appropriate Duke approved rate and rebudget F&A difference in applicable/allowable direct cost categories

-- If F&A rate (indirect cost) transferring in is lower than Duke rate, please utilize the lower prior institution rate for remainder of the current budget period and apply the appropriate Duke approved rate for the next budget period forward.
+- If F&A rate (indirect cost) transferring in is lower than Duke rate, the lower F&A rate from the prior institution may be used for remainder of the current budget period, but the appropriate Duke approved F&A rate must be applied to the next budget period forward.

 The owning org department will need to perform two steps before a transfer application can be initiated in the Sponsored Projects System (SPS):